asciamanna/asciamanna.github.io/_drafts/reduce-cross-team-dependencies.md

 They don't become more efficient (and in a lot of cases actually slow down) because their organizational structure is creating too much friction between feature inception and delivery.
 They design into the process an incredible amount of handoffs to get a single feature into production.
+If the time it takes a feature to go from inception to production takes months and not days there is a problem with the system.

 ### Increase in Meetings

 These handoffs between teams require more coordination and meetings.
 A symptom of an organization like this is a dramatic increase in the number of meetings that are required to coordinate the work.

+<blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Organizational silos love meetings</p>&mdash; Anthony Sciamanna (@asciamanna) <a href="https://twitter.com/asciamanna/status/822125743853408260">January 19, 2017</a></blockquote>
+<script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

 ### Increase in Bugs and Missed Requirements